The purpose of the training program in Vascular Surgery at Carolinas Medical Center is four-fold:

 SHVI is a multidisciplinary clinic staffed by vascular surgeons, cardiothoracic surgeons and cardiologists.
 Through participation in weekly interdisciplinary clinical conferences, residents will be exposed to a wide variety of thought and perspectives regarding the treatment of peripheral vascular disease.
 Monthly conferences are also held in conjunction with General Surgery and special joint conferences are conducted with other departments including Radiology, Orthopedics and Trauma.
 In addition to the acute and chronic management of patients with vascular disease, residents will be familiar with the implications of public health issues, such as tobacco use, obesity, motor vehicle trauma and gun violence, as they relate to vascular surgery.

 The vascular residency faculty will conduct lectures, provide clinical correlations and assist the residents in self-study of the current literature.
 In conjunction with the presentation of clinical cases, residents will demonstrate their mastery of the current material by relating the disease processes to relevant citations from both textbooks and peer-reviewed journals.
 The resident in vascular surgery will present topics for discussion at Vascular Grand Rounds, interdisciplinary conferences and at local and national society meetings.
 Participation in a clinical research project is highly encouraged.
 It is the expectation that the resident will author at least one paper for presentation and/or submission.

 The faculty will teach by example, demonstrating at all times the highest levels of integrity, professionalism, dedication to service and compassion toward those entrusted to their care.

-Some of the conditions treated at Heineman Vascular Center include:
+Some of the conditions treated at Sanger Heart & Vascular Institute include: